sorensenbrook/BoardGame-Recommender/README.md

 - Survey Software
 	- We want to make software that asks questions about the players' preferences and saves these answers for later use in the recommender system

-- Scraping / Creating a Detailed Database
+- Creating a Detailed Database

 	 - Creating detailed database which focus on: name, description, mechanisms of the game, category, rating, playtime, number of players, theme, price.